 If well enough, with careful planning, a holiday can boost your confidence and well being.
-However, when you live with chronic disease there are major road blocks to negotiate before you can travel sensibly.
+However, when you live with any chronic disease, there are major road blocks to negotiate before you can travel sensibly.

-- Ensure you have funds to cover costs for health emergencies, treatment and medicine.
-Dialysis treatment can be expensive!
+- Ensure you have funds for costs for health emergency treatment and medicine.
+Dialysis can be expensive!

 - Do not organise dialysis without talking with your health team about how travel may affect your health.

-Quick reference guide to help planning your dialysis ‘on the road’ - download Home dialysis on the road>
+Quick reference guide to help planning - Home dialysis on the road>

 Booking travel dialysis arrangements in Australia